 Tokyoites talk about the thrills of the Paris Olympics and the athletes' performances while expressing excitement for the 2028 Los Angeles Games.

-Shuna Kanauchi (in the center) responds to an interview in Tokyo. (© JAPAN Forward)
+Shuna Kanauchi (middle) responds to an interview in Tokyo. (© JAPAN Forward)

 As summer comes to a close and our Olympians come home along with their medals, a sense of national pride ruminates in the humid streets of Tokyo.
 With 45 total medals, people are buzzing with talk of their favorite moments from the Paris Olympics